Alia Shawkat: 2010–2015: Continued roles

 Six years after the series was canceled by Fox, filming for a revived fourth season of Arrested Development began on August 7, 2012, and Shawkat reprised her role as Maeby Fünke.
 The season consists of 15 new episodes, which debuted simultaneously on Netflix on May 26, 2013.
 Each episode focuses on one particular character, with Shawkat's Maeby, now a high school senior, featured in episode 12, "Señoritis," and appearing in several other episodes of the season.
 Shawkat appears briefly in Ryan Trecartin's 2013 art film, Center Jenny.

 In 2015, Shawkat guest-starred on Broad City, portraying the romantic interest and look-alike of Ilana Glazer's character for one episode; the two were attracted to one another due only to their similar appearances.
 Leading up to the episode, many had remarked on the physical similarities Shawkat and Glazer bear to one another.

+2016–present: Search Party and other work

-Shawkat starred in the lead role of Dory Sief on the TBS comedy Search Party, which premiered on November 21, 2016 and moved to HBO Max in 2019 before concluding with its fifth and final season in January 2022.
+Shawkat starred in the lead role of Dory Sief on the TBS comedy Search Party, which premiered on November 21, 2016, and moved to HBO Max in 2019 before concluding with its fifth and final season in January 2022.
 Alongside her acting role on this project, Shawkat produced 30 episodes and directed 1 from 2016 to 2021.